rohanrossprosperiti/state-of-regulation-building-construction/README.md

-# State-of-regulation/building-and-construction
+# State-of-regulation/Building-and-construction
-The file contains the various building bye-laws, regulations and codes governing the construction activities in various states in India.
+The folder contains building regulations (including amendments) across 10 states/authorities in India.
-Naming convention of each file: Name of state_Name of Legilation and Year_Changes or Amendment if any
+Naming convention for each file: State code_Type of law_Law and Year